Teen Lust (1979 film)

 Teen Lust (also known as The Girls Next Door and Mom Never Told Me in the United States, and released as Police Girls Academy in the United Kingdom) is a 1979 American sexploitation comedy film directed by actor James Hong.

-Premise
+Plot

 Two sexy young women move into a sleepy suburb and before long, every man in the vicinity falls for their charms.